 - Transport/Medical Attention: Students who need medical attention due to their alcohol consumption, or which threatens the safety of themselves or others, either on or off campus, may be in violation of the PLU’s Alcoholic Beverages policy.

 - Event Guidelines: If approved alcoholic beverages are available at PLU sponsored off-campus events, then non-alcoholic beverages must also be available.
 Students must show current valid identification (driver’s license and PLU ID) in order to obtain alcoholic beverages at PLU sponsored on or off-campus functions.
 At any event sponsored by PLU, alcoholic beverages must be refused to minors, apparently intoxicated individuals, or persons in a state of helplessness.

 Use of student government funds or residence hall dues and funds to purchase alcoholic beverages is prohibited.

 Students voluntarily seeking assistance for an alcohol-related problem may do so without fear of disciplinary action, and will be treated with the utmost sensitivity and confidentiality.
-Such assistance may be sought through a residence hall staff member; the Residential Life Office, 253-535-7200; Health Center, 253-535-7337; Counseling Center, 253-535-7206; Campus Ministry, 253-535-7200; Campus Safety 253-535-7441; and the Office of Student Life, 253-535-7200.
-Students who are documented for violating the alcohol policy, and who subsequently request assistance for alcohol-related problems, are not exempt from the review process or any sanctions that may result.
+Such assistance may be sought through a residence hall staff member; the Residential Life Office, 253-535-7200; Health Services, 253-535-7337; Counseling Services, 253-535-7206; Campus Ministry, 253-535-7200; Campus Safety 253-535-7441; and the Office of Student Life, 253-535-7200.
+Students who are documented for violating the alcohol policy, and who subsequently request assistance for alcohol related problems, are not exempt from the review process or any sanctions that may result.